- What is Corporate Login/Single Sign-On?

 With single sign-on, users that are authenticated on a commonly used IdP can log into sites like ProntoForms using their corporate credentials.
-With centralized identity providers, SAML can be used to manage user IDs, passwords and associated authentications.
+With centralized identity providers, SSO can be used to manage user IDs, passwords and associated authentications.

 ProntoForms supports SAML 2.0.

 When enabled on a ProntoForms team, single sign-on can be used to log into the ProntoForms web portal, the iOS mobile app, and the Android mobile app.

 - They will be prompted to enter their ProntoForms username, email address, or team domain

 - They will be redirected to their IdP

 - Users will be automatically logged in to ProntoForms